cgeils25/Models_From_Scratch/notebooks_and_readmes/linear_regression/README_linear_regression.md

 \kappa = \frac{\lambda_{max}}{\lambda_{min}}
 $$

-Thus, a high condition number indicates that a matrix is ill-conditioned, and thus finding and inverse may result in imprecision.
+Thus, a high condition number indicates that a matrix is ill-conditioned, and finding and inverse will result in imprecision.

 We can roughly quantify this imprecision: